-As a result of bankruptcies and insolvencies, CNA has observed an increase in the total number of policyholders with current asbestos claims as additional defendants are added to existing lawsuits and are named in new asbestos bodily injury lawsuits.
+As a result of bankruptcies and insolvencies, CNA had in the past observed an increase in the total number of policyholders with current asbestos claims as additional defendants are added to existing lawsuits and are named in new asbestos bodily injury lawsuits.
 New asbestos bodily injury claims moderated in 2004 and 2005.

-CNA has resolved a number of our large asbestos accounts by negotiating settlement agreements.
+CNA has resolved a number of its large asbestos accounts by negotiating settlement agreements.
 Structured settlement agreements provide for payments over multiple years as set forth in each individual agreement.
 Payment obligations under those settlement agreements are projected to terminate by 2016.